DJY1231/TTC-report-2024/README.md

 Aspects of the code were written with the help of the autocomplete tool, Chat-GPT4o.
 The entire chat history is available at other/llms/usage.txt.

 ## Some checks

-- [ ] Change the rproj file name so that it's not starter_folder.Rproj
 - [ ] Update comments in R scripts